-I have agreed to provide adequate superv rision.
-Fieldwork Supervisor (Print legibly) Signature Date I am aware of the risks and willing to tak to participate in the field placement durin • • ns, as per available guidance Oueens College Intern (Print legibly) Signature Date provide proof of coverage, including expiration date of coverage to Victoria Dell'Era no later than the first day of the fieldwork class.
+It is preferred that Mental Health interns join the American Counseling Association (ACA) and insurance will be included in the student membership.
+All students must provide proof of coverage, including expiration date of coverage to Victoria Dell'Era no later than the first day of the fieldwork class.
 Failure to provide proof of insurance by the first day of the semester will lead to a suspension of hours and students will not be allowed in the field.
 If an intern's insurance expires, their hours will not be accepted until the policy effective date has been renewed.
 ACA membership/insurance is valid for 1 year and it is the student's responsibility to renew their membership/policy when it expires.
-Insurance can also be purchased from www.hpso.com.